 Intellectual strength is also instrumental in developing other strengths or powers.
 A man who is smart enough to understand the biological mechanisms behind dieting is going to be a much more effective in his workouts than the stereotypical dumb jock.
 He will see faster and better results, and will end up being physically stronger (all else being equal).
 Or a man who is sharp enough to observe and understand social dynamics will eventually gain more leverage over social situations than will a stupid but naturally confident person; his presence will become more commanding.
 Or again - more simply - smart men are more successful at their jobs and make more money than unintelligent ones.

 One of the most common comments on the post Men Don't Care About Your Accomplishments, is the suggestion that men are are "threatened" or "intimidated" by smart, accomplished and intelligent women.
 When a woman is smarter than a man in a relationship, it isn't necessarily "intimidating" or "threatening," but it does rob him of a large portion of the power he feels that he needs in order to fulfill his role in the relationship - that is, in order to protect and provide for his woman and children.
 Note that it isn't his absolute power that is important here, but his power relative to hers.
-He needs to feel both powerful himself and needed by her in the relationship, the two of which beliefs are intimately linked.
+He needs to feel both powerful himself and needed by her in the relationship, both needs being intimately linked.

 If this doesn't make sense, consider the same point by analogy: a man needs to feel admired and respected in a relationship in the same way that a woman needs to feel adored and desired.
 A woman's traditional role is to be the mother of the couple's children, and in order to fulfill that role she needs to be beautiful and radiant enough to attract her man - to make him want her sexually.
 A man who feels powerless in a relationship is like a woman who feels undesired in a relationship.